Forest and Eastern Tent Caterpillars

 The forest tent and eastern tent caterpillars are similar in habits and appearance.
 Fully grown forest tent caterpillars (larvae) have keyhole-like, or shoe print-shaped, whitish spots on each body segment.
-This fine line of spots runs down the middle of the back for the entire length of the body.
-On each side there is a blue line, which gives them a bluish appearance.
+This fine line of spots runs down the middle of the back for the entire length of the body and along each side is a blue line.
 Their favorite hosts are oak, poplar, maple and birch.
 The caterpillars do not build nests but leave mats of silken threads on trees where they travel or rest.

 The eastern tent caterpillar differs in that it has a solid whitish line down the center of the back and an orangish stripe on the sides.
 They feed on apple, crabapple and cherry trees and build distinctive nests in forks of trees.

 Forest tent caterpillars have denuded forests in many areas for up to five years in a row in some cases in recent years).
 Trees can usually survive such defoliation, but with reduced growth.
 Disease, other insects, nutrition, moisture and general poor condition may cause tree mortality in defoliated trees.
 Higher defoliating populations of forest tent caterpillars typically drop after two years due to natural conditions, parasites, predators, and diseases.
 Freezing weather shortly after eggs hatch kills large numbers of caterpillars, and excessively high temperatures later in the spring kills large numbers of adults and reduces the viability of newly laid eggs.

 Management for the eastern tent caterpillar and forest tent caterpillar is similar, except nests of eastern tent caterpillars can be removed and destroyed.
 Egg masses on branches of small trees around the home can be removed and destroyed before hatching.

 Organic methods include using B.t.
 (Bacillus thuringiensis), spinosad, insecticidal soap (be careful of leaf burning) or neem against small larvae.
 Other insecticides include carbaryl (Sevin) and malathion.

 When Using Pesticides